What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 - Foro Nuclear: What are the different components of a nuclear power plant?

-- McKinsey Sustainability: Climate risk and decarbonization – What every mining CEO needs to know
+- McKinsey: Climate risk and decarbonization: What every mining CEO needs to know

-- World Nuclear Association: Transport of Radioactive Materials
+- World Nuclear Association: Transport of Radioactive Material

-- Natural Resources Canada: Learn the facts – fuel
+- Natural Resources Canada: Auto$mart – Learn the facts: Fuel consumption and CO

 - The National Wildlife Federation: Climate Change